otumanelson758/rhymes/README.txt

-This repo is a collection of my favorite nursery rhymes.
+README =======

-This repo is a collection of nursery rhymes and children's songs.
-Pull requests accepted.
+This is a collection of nursery rhymes and children's songs.
+Contributions are welcome.
+Please submit changes as GitHub pull requests.